Sv443/FactorioTextPlateGen/README.md

 ## Basic usage:
 1. Create a file (`input.txt` by default) in the directory you're starting the program from and write your text in it.
   You can use all special characters that are defined in [`src/characters.json`](./src/characters.json)
-2. Run `npm start` or `textplategen` to show the interactive prompt.
+2. Run `npm start` or `textplategen` or execute one of the `start` files to show the interactive prompt.
 3. Select `Configure the settings` to adjust the generation settings to your liking, then go back to the main menu.
 4. Select `Create text plate blueprint from a file` to generate a blueprint from a text file.
   You can also select `Create text plate blueprint from a string` to input the text directly via the terminal.